ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 optional explanatory message.

 An endpoint can terminate a session without sending a CLOSE_WEBTRANSPORT_SESSION capsule by closing the HTTP/2 stream.

 A stream that is reset terminates the session without providing an application-level signal, though there will be an HTTP/2 error code.

+This document reserves the following HTTP/2 error codes for use with reporting WebTransport errors:

+WEBTRANSPORT_ERROR (0xTBD):
+: This generic error can be used for errors that do not have more specific error codes.

+WEBTRANSPORT_STREAM (0xTBD):
+: A stream-related capsule identified a stream that was in an invalid state.

+Prior terminating a stream with an error, a CLOSE_WEBTRANSPORT_SESSION capsule with an application-specified error code MAY be sent.

 Session errors do not necessarily result in any change of HTTP/2 connection state, except that an endpoint might choose to terminate a connection in